LongLearning/FingerExercises/README.md

 2. Find exercises for your level.
 3. If there are provided tests run them first and see them fail.
 4. Write your method(s) and run the tests until all pass.
+5. Make a pull request to github, and I give you feedback.

 ###You could also
 * Add more tests to the spec file